 The Managing Board shall consist of such number of members as resolved by the general meeting of shareholders upon the proposal of the Supervisory Board.
 The members of the Managing Board are appointed for three year terms upon proposal by the Supervisory Board at the general shareholders' meeting by a majority of the votes cast at a meeting where at least one-third of the outstanding share capital is present or represented.
-The Supervisory Board appoints one of the members of the Managing Board to be chairman of the Managing Board for a three year term (upon approval of at least three-quarters of the members of the Supervisory Board).
-Resolutions of the Managing Board require the approval of a majority of its members.
+The Supervisory Board appoints one of the members of the Managing Board to be chairman of the Managing Board require the approval of a majority of its members.
+Board for a three year term (upon approval of at least three-quarters of the members of the Supervisory Board).
+Resolution